England upsets All Blacks to reach Rugby World Cup final - WHIZ News

-YOKOHAMA, Japan (AP) — Even before the kickoff, facing up to the haka, England stole a march on defending champion New Zealand.
+YOKOHAMA, Japan (AP) — Even facing up to the pre-match haka, England stole a march on defending champion New Zealand.

 Respect for customary All Blacks practice?
 Not in this Rugby World Cup semifinal.

-Reserve prop Joe Marler wasn’t the only England player standing on New Zealand’s side of halfway when the All Blacks performed their famous pre-match challenge on Saturday, but he didn’t return to his own half even when a match official gestured to him about his breach of convention.
+Reserve prop Joe Marler wasn’t the only England player standing on New Zealand’s side of halfway when the All Blacks performed their famous challenge on Saturday, but he barely budged when a match official gestured to him about his breach of convention.

 “New Zealand is a god of rugby,” Jones said in a comment translated from Japanese.
 He added, in English: “So we wanted to take it to them, show we could take the game to them.
-So we wanted to put them on the back foot as much as we could.”
+We wanted to put them on the back foot as much as we could.”

 Jones coached Australia to the 2003 final which ended in an extra-time loss to England — so far the Northern Hemisphere’s only Rugby World Cup crown.